tsackton/taelgar/Gazetteer/Western Green Sea Region/Tollen/Tollen.md

 I do like the idea of Tollen as central to the treaty that stopped Drankorian expansion, and it makes sense for this to have some kind of magical "great powers" connection -- either divine, or perhaps something connected to dragons or [[Giants]] or elementals (fey are taken by [[Tyrwingha]]).
 Will think a bit more on this, again might be something best to see what happens during a game.

+Notes from old GDrive doc, could be old/wrong/etc, here to incorporate/check/delete
+#### Tollen

+- Masters of the Western Gulf.
+Significant fishing and merchant fleet.
+Strongest navy in the Western Gulf and major fishing industry (whales?
+Cod?
+Not sure what the key fish would be.
+Also no lenten red meat rules to drive a cash crop fish industry, so maybe not quite as developed as say the Basque medieval fisherman who got rich on cod)

+- Controls a narrow strip of land on the north bank of the Volta as well as the Tollen city proper, and the coastal islands in the greater Tollen harbor.

+- Controls the Straits of Cymea, main seafarers in the Western Gulf

+- Manufacturing esp of clothes key.
+Silk (or cotton or a made up fiber) from Tyrwingha and wool from Sembara comes to the Tollen + northlands region to turn into fine clothes

+- Big dye industry in the hinterlands

+- Influential in the northlands more than anywhere else and somewhat culturally connected to that region (although with a clear, distinct identity)

+- Some significant far eastern trade, although that in general is probably more halfling/Cymean; Tollen is however a major market for Cymea traders, who exchange goods from around the Green Sea for Sembaran/Tollen cloth/silk/clothes.

+- University in Tollen is major center of magical learning in the Sembara/Vostok region, only some parts of Cymea could compete in western Green Sea area.
+Dye industry + magic makes Tollen a center of development of magical tattoos.

+- In many ways more cosmopolitan than Sembara; significant local halfling and dwarven communities, and stoneborn are not unheard of.
+Elves still super-rare, and lizardfolk if anything less common than in Sembara.

 %%